bangle-io/bangle-editor/contrib/react-emoji-suggest/api.md

 - **tooltipRenderOpts**: ?{{tooltip.link.tooltipRenderOpts}}

-- **getEmojiGroups:** fn(queryText: string) -> Array<{groupName: string, emojis: EmojisArray}>\
+- **getEmojiGroups:** fn(queryText: string) -> Array<{name: string, emojis: EmojisArray}>\
   A callback which should return the filtered emojis corresponding to the query text.
-The `groupName` will be used in the UI to name the category of the emojis.
+The `name` will be used in the UI to name the category of the emojis.

   - `EmojisArray`: Array<\[string, string\]>\
     An array where each item is a pair of `emojiAlias` and an emoji character, for example `[["office_worker", "🧑‍💼"], ["ninja", "🥷"]]`.
 The `emojiAlias` must be unique.